 Friendly efficient service easy to do business with.

-We offer a range of policies with various levels of cover, including:
+We offer a range of policies with varying levels of cover, including:

 If you are a property owner and you have a change of tenant or processes undertaken within the property you will need to inform your insurance provider.
 Failure to do this could invalidate any claim.